- Prayer and Worship

 The repetition in the Rosary is meant to lead one into restful and contemplative prayer related to each Mystery.
 The gentle repetition of the words helps us to enter into the silence of our hearts, where Christ's spirit dwells.
 The Rosary can be said privately or with a group.

-The Five Joyful Mysteries are traditionally prayed on the Mondays, Saturdays, and Sundays of Advent:
+The Five Joyful Mysteries are traditionally prayed on Mondays, Saturdays, and, during the season of Advent, on Sundays:

-The Five Sorrowful Mysteries are traditionally prayed on the Tuesdays, Fridays, and Sundays of Lent:
+The Five Sorrowful Mysteries are traditionally prayed on Tuesdays, Fridays, and, during the season of Lent, on Sundays:

 The Five Luminous Mysteries are traditionally prayed on Thursdays:

 Familiarize yourself and/or your group with the prayers of the rosary.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided